kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/01-receiving-money-basics/articles/09-how-do-i-request-money/content.md

+# Receiving money basics
-# How do I request money?
+## How do I request money?
 Creating a payment request is free and easy with Wise.
 Our payment request feature is available once you’ve opened a balance and have account details enabled.

 ### **Here’s how to request money:**